Special church activities are announced

 St. James Anglican

-St. James Anglican Church, Gloucester, will hold Sunday school at 9 a.m., followed by Holy Communion at 10 o’clock.
-A potluck lunch in the historic Glebe House will follow.
+St. James Anglican Church, Gloucester, will celebrate Holy Communion at 10 a.m.
+Sunday.
+Coffee hour in the historic Glebe House will follow the service.

-Wednesday evening prayer will be held at 6 o’clock.
+Wednesday evening prayer will be at 6 o’clock.

 St. Matthew United Methodist

-The Rev. Ralph Satter, pastor of St. Matthew United Methodist Church, Peary, will preach at 9:45 a.m.
-Sunday.
+The Rev. Ralph Satter, pastor of St. Matthew United Methodist Church, Peary, will preach at the 9:45 a.m.
+Sunday service.